cwayfinder/on-property-change/README.md

 # 'doStuff' is not triggered
 p.name = 'John';

-# after this change it will be triggered
+# 'doStuff' is triggered now
 p.age = 18;

 # 'doStuff' is not triggered